web-platform-tests/wpt/docs/writing-tests/aamtest.md

 framework](https://docs.pytest.org/en/latest/).

-The aamtest type is built on the [wdspec](wdspec) test type, and has access to all the python fixtures defined for wdspec tests.
+The aamtest type is built on the [wdspec](wdspec) test type, and has access to all the Python fixtures defined for wdspec tests.
 It uses the web-platform-tests maintained WebDriver client library to load HTML and to send other WebDriver commands to the browser.

-The `wptrunner` will know a python file is an aamtest if it is contained within an `aamtests` directory.
+The `wptrunner` will know a Python file is an aamtest if it is contained within an `aamtests` directory.

 ## Platform-Specific Accessibility APIs

-Accessibility APIs are platform specific, each platform has their own API (sometimes more than one).
+Accessibility APIs are platform (or operating system) specific, each platform has their own API (sometimes more than one).
 Assistive technologies, such as screen readers, interact with the browser on behalf of a user via these APIs.
 The AAM specifications explain how to expose web content through these APIs.
 You can read more about [the APIs in Core-AAM](https://w3c.github.io/core-aam/#intro_aapi).

 The table below lists: